fedang/fedang.net/content/posts/gentoo-kernel-upgrade.md

 ```

 {{< note Warning >}}
-Manually editing the `.config` file is highly discouraged,
+Manually editing the `.config` file is highly discouraged
-since configurations options have dependencies.
+since configuration options have dependencies.
 {{< /note >}}

 ## Building

-Once you finished setting your configuration, you can build your kernel with make.
+Once you are done changing your configuration, you can build your kernel with make.
 The [NVIDIA drivers](#nvidia-drivers) and [Intel microcode](#intel-microcode) require you
 to do extra steps before building.